ronak23062007/web-server-/README.md

 * Socket.IO
 * Multer

+How to run:
+* Make sure it runs on port number 3000 on your IP Address

 Purpose:

 The project is designed as a personal private file transfer system similar to AirDrop or SHAREit but focused on local web-based sharing with a professional modern UI and full control over the server.